mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 <div class="exercise-end"></div>

-Now that the easy part is finished, it's time to start updating code to account for a new backend data store.
-ASP.NET Identity makes this reletively painless.
+Now that the easy part is finished, it's time to start updating code to account for a new back-end data store.
+ASP.NET Identity makes this relatively painless.
 Let's get started.

 <h4 class="exercise-start">
     <b>Exercise</b>: Updating ASP.NET Identity code to replace Entity Framework